Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Experts believe that excessive exposure to BPA can increase cancer risk in the prostate, breast, and other parts of the body.

 Furthermore, it is stated in the study that fetal exposure to BPA can cause long-lasting effects on the body's organs.
-This is especially true for babies, who can potentially lead to hormone-related cancers as they grow up.
+This is especially true for babies, who can potentially develop hormone-related cancers as they grow up.

 Medical professionals found out that BPA can hamper the effectiveness of chemotherapy during cancer treatment.